hanse2s/data-centric-modeling/README.md

 [cc-by-image]: https://i.creativecommons.org/l/by/4.0/88x31.png
 [cc-by-shield]: https://img.shields.io/badge/License-CC%20BY%204.0-lightgrey.svg

-## If you plan to use or adapt this code, please cite the Open Science Framework project: https://osf.io/y6meq/
+## If you use or adapt this code, please cite the Open Science Framework project: https://osf.io/y6meq/

 The scripts on the OSF project and this repository are nearly identical.
 The one change is that the OSF project uses a series of setwd() commands for accessibility to new R users, while this is structured like a project.
 Use whatever format you prefer!
 No matter which one you use, please cite the OSF project.